Understanding Child Support Obligations

-For many families, child support obligations can often be determined by applying the New Jersey law child support guidelines designed to determine child support for these families in a fair manner.
-High-income families, however, may face particular challenges in setting child support.
-Additional issues may arise where parties earn income outside of a W-2.
+For many families, child support obligations can often be determined by applying the New Jersey Child Support Guidelines.
+High-income families, however, may face particular challenges in setting child support as the New Jersey Child Support Guidelines become inapplicable.
+Additional issues may arise where parties are self-employed or earn income outside of a W-2.

-At Ulrichsen Rosen & Freed LLC, you will find experienced Mercer County child support attorneys who can explain child support obligations to both high- and median-income earners and ensure that obligations are set fairly and accurately.
-We can help you understand the New Jersey child support guidelines and the issues presented by your case.
+The attorneys at Ulrichsen Rosen & Freed LLC can explain and calculate child support obligations to both high- and median-income earners and ensure that obligations are set fairly and accurately.
+We can help you understand the application of New Jersey Child Support Guidelines and the issues presented by your case.

 Setting Accurate Obligations for High-Income Earners

-Child support guidelines apply only to a certain income threshold in New Jersey.
-For parents with incomes above that threshold, child support becomes discretionary, giving courts the ability to consider factors such as the children’s needs and the parents’ ability to pay.
+The New Jersey Child Support Guidelines apply only to a certain income threshold.
+For parties with a combined income above that threshold, child support becomes discretionary, giving courts the ability to consider factors such as the children’s needs and the parties’ ability to pay.

-If your family has a high income, you can rely on the lawyers at Ulrichsen Rosen & Freed LLC to work with you to develop a strategy for setting child support obligations that are fair to you and in the best interest of your children.
+If clients have a combined net income above the guidelines’ threshold the lawyers at Ulrichsen Rosen & Freed LLC will work to develop a strategy for setting child support obligations that are fair and in the best interest of the children.

 We provide representation for all child support related issues to clients living throughout New Jersey including Mercer County, Somerset County, Hunterdon County, Middlesex County and Burlington County.To schedule an initial consultation with a lawyer from our firm, call 609-730-3850 or contact us online.